You are required to change your password before you can log in to the site, please enter your new password in the fields below:

 'Kingdom Learning is a significant and lively resource for learning and teaching in the local church and in preparation for all kinds of ministry and mission.
 David Heywood is one of the Church of England's most distinctive and engaging writers on Christian formation.
 I warmly commend his new book.' -- The Rt Revd Dr Steven Croft

-'This timely and carefully prepared book makes a major contribution to the practice of discipleship and ministry by all God’s people.
-We have forgotten the value and importance of the corporate and communal approach to mission and ministry.
-By placing theological reflection at the heart of a renewed approach to adult education for lay and ordained alike, David Heywood explores how this technique can enable and equip people for whole life mission and ministry.' -- Canon Dr Jill Hopkinson, National Rural Officer, Archbishops’ Council
+'This timely and carefully prepared book makes a major contribution to the practice of discipleship and ministry by all God’s people.' -- Canon Dr Jill Hopkinson, National Rural Officer, Archbishops’ Council

 'Kingdom Learning provides a fresh and challenging assessment of how, as Christian disciples, we approach the important subject of our own learning and development.
-He offers a model of reflective learning lived out in the life of the local church and encourages us to engage with this in our own lives as disciples, ministers and servants of the gospel.
-It is practical, insightful and encouraging and is appropriate for anyone who wishes to renew their own faith and ministry.' -- The Rt Revd Peter Hancock, Bishop of Bath & Wells
+It is practical, insightful and encouraging and is appropriate for anyone who wishes to renew their own faith and ministry.' -- Peter Hancock, Bishop of Bath & Wells